You are the most important person in your recovery journey. As much as possible, you should be involved in setting goals and planning your recovery.

-When you have a stroke, a team of healthcare providers works with you and your family, whether in hospital or at home, to:
+When you have a stroke, a team of healthcare providers works with you, your family and your caregivers, to:

 - help you recover from or adapt to the changes caused by stroke